daniel-molina/visualequation/README.md

 $ python2 populate_symbols.py

 It will late a bit.
-After that, if you simply want to run the program you can do

-$ python2 visualequation/__main__.py

 ## Installation

 To install the program you can use pip.
-To download it and install it from PYPI (not uploaded yet), just
+To download it and install or upgrade it from PYPI (not uploaded yet), just

 $ python2 -m pip install --user --upgrade visualequation

-If you have the sources, after running the Building instructions you can generate a package if you have setuptools installed
+On the other hand, if you have the sources, after running the Building instructions you can generate a package (setuptools of python is needed)

-$ python setup.py sdist
+$ python2 setup.py sdist

 To install it, you can do

-$ python2 -m pip install --user dist/visualequation-<version>.tar.gz
+$ python2 -m pip install --user dist/visualequation-\<version\>.tar.gz

 where you substitute <version> by the version number of the file generated in dist/.